WebAssembly/spec/spectec/test-prose/TEST.md

 6. Execute the instruction (ARRAY.NEW_FIXED x n).

 Step_pure/extern.convert_any
-1. Assert: Due to validation, a value of value type instr is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop the value instr_1 from the stack.
+2. Pop the value val_1 from the stack.
-3. If instr_1 is REF.NULL, then:
+3. If val_1 is REF.NULL, then:
   a.
 Push the value (REF.NULL EXTERN) to the stack.
-4. If instr_1 is addrref, then:
+4. If val_1 is addrref, then:
   a.
-Let addrref be instr_1.
+Let addrref be val_1.
   b.
 Push the value (REF.EXTERN addrref) to the stack.

 Step_pure/any.convert_extern
-1. Assert: Due to validation, a value of value type instr is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop the value instr_1 from the stack.
+2. Pop the value val_1 from the stack.
-3. If instr_1 is REF.NULL, then:
+3. If val_1 is REF.NULL, then:
   a.
 Push the value (REF.NULL ANY) to the stack.
-4. If instr_1 is REF.EXTERN, then:
+4. If val_1 is REF.EXTERN, then:
   a.
-Let (REF.EXTERN addrref) be instr_1.
+Let (REF.EXTERN addrref) be val_1.
   b.
 Push the value addrref to the stack.

 Step_pure/vvunop V128 vvunop